-- 1. Have there been occasions when your emotions have been all over the place? (startled, terrified, filled with doubt and questions, joyful, amazed) - 2.
+- 1. Do you recall a time when your emotions have been all over the place?
+(For example, startled, terrified, filled with doubt and questions, joyful, and amazed, all in short order.) - 2.
 How does having questions or being troubled affect your relationship with those close to you?
 Is that also true for your relationship with God? - 3.
-Are there scripture passages that have brought meaning or comfort to you in difficult times? - 4.
-What would have been some of the possible emotions of the those gathered as the two told of their experience on the road to Emmaus? - 5.
-What do you think would have been your response if you were one of those hearing of their experience on the road? - 6.
+Can you recall some scripture passages that have brought meaning or comfort to you in difficult times? - 4.
+Can you imagine what it must have been like for these disciples who just a few days before had witnessed Jesus being handed over and crucified, to first hear that the tomb was empty, and then experience him standing before them? - 5.
+What would have been some of the possible emotions and reactions of those gathered as the two disciples told of their experience on the road to Emmaus? - 6.
 Jesus invites those present to see and touch the wounds of the crucifixion.
-Is it important to you that Jesus' risen body still carries the wounds of the crucifixion? - 7.
-Are there people in your parish, community, or family who need to know that Jesus is real? - 8.
-At the end of the gospel text, Jesus tells them "you are witnesses of these things."
+Why is it important that Jesus' risen body still carries the wounds of the crucifixion? - 7.
+What have you discovered about yourself and your relationships in times of difficulty and suffering? - 8.
+At the end of the gospel text, Jesus tells them, "You are witnesses of these things."
 How do you respond to these words of Jesus? - 9.
-Can you take some time today to talk with God about this gospel text, Jesus' desire to show the disciples that he is real, his statement that they are his witnesses, or some other aspect of your relationship with God that arises from this text?
+Can you take some time today to talk with God about this gospel text, about Jesus' desire to show the disciples that he is real, about his statement that they are his witnesses, or about some other aspect of your relationship with God that arises from this text?

-https://fscc-calledtobe.org/ The gospel background and reflection questions are written by Fr.
+The gospel background and reflection questions are written by Fr.
 Paul Gallagher, OFM.

-They are edited by Sister Anne Marie Lom, OSF and Joe Thiel.
+They are edited by Sister Anne Marie Lom, OSF and Joe Thiel. https://fscc-calledtobe.org/